tdex-network/tdex-docs/tdex-daemon.md

 The daemon exposes two HTTP/2 gRPC interfaces, one meant to be public to be consumed by traders that fully implements [BOTD #4](https://github.com/tdex-network/tdex-specs/blob/master/04-trade-protocol.md) called **trader interface** (by default on the port **9945**) and another private to be consumed by the liquidity provider for internal management called **operator interface** by default on the port **9000**).

-The daemon has an embedded Liquid wallet and sources blockchain information via a block explorer, at the time of writing, it supports only the [Blockstream fork of Electrs](https://github.com/blockstream/electrs).
-By default the daemon connects to [Blockstream.info](https://blockstream.info/liquid/api/)
+The daemon has an embedded Liquid wallet and sources blockchain information via a block explorer.
+At the time of writing the supported explorers are the [Blockstream fork of Electrs](https://github.com/blockstream/electrs), and the Elements node.
+By default the first is used and the daemon connects to [Blockstream.info](https://blockstream.info/liquid/api/)

 **Operator API**